Meet Toora's Board

 Board Chair

-Brooke McKail joined the Board in 2022.
+Brooke joined the Board in 2022.
 She has extensive experience in community service organisations management and in policy and advocacy roles.
 She brings with her knowledge of best practice community sector governance and risk management.

 She has served as Chair and Deputy of several other not-for-profit boards, in the ACT and Victoria, including in the community legal, women’s health, asylum seeker and early learning sector.